TagB: A scalable parking and valet management system

 AWS Services Used

-- AWS Task Definition: Task definition gives commands to ECS; for example, each task will have certain configurations such as data volumes, memory utilization required, and a number of containers required.
+- Task definition gives commands to ECS; for example, each task will have certain configurations such as data volumes, memory utilization required, and a number of containers required.

-- Amazon ECR: Docker images were stored in Amazon Elastic Registry(ECR) for deployments.
+- Docker images were stored in Amazon Elastic Registry(ECR) for deployments.

-- Application Load Balancer: In the case of multiple requests from different users worldwide, the application load balancer distributes traffic across various targets, such as EC2 instances of ECS containers in multiple availability zones.
+- In the case of multiple requests from different users worldwide, the application load balancer distributes traffic across various targets, such as EC2 instances of ECS containers in multiple availability zones.

 - CloudWatch is used to keep track of infrastructure-related logs, metrics, and data, while CloudTrail is used to keep track of operational actions in AWS accounts.